RandomMaerks/terminalCanvas/README.md

 ![Voxelate, a voxel-based Minecraft-wannabe game](https://raw.githubusercontent.com/RandomMaerks/terminalCanvas/main/images/readme_voxelate.png)

-## How it works

-Because most monospaced fonts are quite narrow (*width:height ratio is about 1:2*), we can use the half-box character `▀` to represent one squarish pixel, along with the other empty half to represent another pixel below it.

-Additionally, some terminal support changing colours independently for a character (called the *foreground*) and its own background using [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code), so we're able to fully simulate two whole pixels whose colours can be independently changed.

-To create an entire canvas, we just need to fill up every space in the terminal with this character.
-Since one single character is able to represent two pixels, the total number of characters used should be `width * (height // 2)`, where `width` and `height` are the possible number of lines and columns respectively to write text for any given window size.

 ## Installation & Requirements

 The `terminalCanvas` module currently requires Python of **version 3.10 and up**, although I've only tested on Python 3.11.